turbosnute/bulder/README.md

 * Google Maps Places API.

 ## Needs fixing
-* number of sends logged on favorite gym is not correct.
-* salt local users md5 hashes
+* salt local users md5 hashes for local users
-* google logo should be delivered from the local server.
 * favicon+logo?
 * send-count on logbook page.
 * add send buttons should be fetched from db to make it possible to change grading systems in the future.